realopt/BlockDecomposition.jl/doc/source/oracle.rst

 -----------------

+Oracles are customized solvers that can be used to solve efficiently subproblems.
-We introduce oracles with the generalized assignment problem.
+We introduce them using the example of Generalized Assignment Problem.

 Introduction
 ^^^^^^^^^^^^^^